bfGraph/STGraph/README.md

 The primary goal of _Seastar_ is more natural GNN programming so that the users learning curve is flattened.
 Our key observation lies in recognizing that the equation governing a GCN layer, as shown above, takes the form of vertex-centric computation and can be implemented succinctly with only one line of code.
 Moreover, we can see a clear correspondence between the GNN formulas and the vertex-centric implementations.
 The benefit is two-fold: users can effortlessly implement GNN models, while simultaneously understanding these models by inspecting their direct implementations.

 The _Seastar_ system outperforms state-of-the-art GNN frameworks but lacks support for TGNNs.
 STGraph bridges that gap and enables users to to develop TGNN models through a vertex-centric approach.
+STGraph has shown to be significantly faster and more memory efficient that state-of-the-art frameworks like PyG-T for training TGNN models.

 ## Getting Started